 Spanning 55 acres, this vast garden is segregated into six parts.
 Lower Garden, Italian Garden, New Garden, Conservatory, Fountain Terrace and Nurseries are the six different sections.

 The major highlight of the Lower Garden is the map of the Indian Union made up of various plants.
 Italian Garden was laid out during World War I by the Italian prisoners.

-The New Garden is the recently added section that comprises a rose garden, well-crafted flower beds and emblems of Government of India and Government of Tamilnadu.
+The New Garden is the recently added section that comprises a rose garden, well-crafted flower beds and emblems of the Government of India and the Government of Tamilnadu.
 In 1912, the public conservatory was built for the purpose of grouping many flowering plants.

 Nurseries have glasshouses for the purpose of breeding and growing exotic species of plants, such as ferns, cacti and orchids.
 A visit to this garden gives a wonderful opportunity to experience both exotic and local plant life.

 Ooty is connected to Mettupalayam by meter gauge train.
 Coimbatore is the nearest major railway station.